jfinancial/cheatsheets/reactive/reactor-spring-webflux.md

 ### Server Side Events (SSE)
 - Server Side Events (SSE) allow updates to be sent to the browser/front-end and are similar to websocket except that websocket allows for 2-way communication whereas SSE is one way
-- We implement this using Project Reactor [`Sink`](https://projectreactor.io/docs/core/release/reference/#processors) which acts like a subscriber and a publisher so mulitple threads can both publish and consume to the sink
+- We implement this using Project Reactor [`Sink`](https://projectreactor.io/docs/core/release/reference/#processors) which acts like a subscriber and a publisher so mulitple threads can both publish and consume to the sink - when using sinks use `many()` for emitting many updates and `one()` for single updates.
+You can also use `limit()` when emitting multiple times
+- We define the `Sink` and the broadcast `Flux` from the sink in some configuration
 ```java
 @Configuration
 public class SinkConfig {